The Formative Years: (1985-1990)

-“What are you going to do for my son?”
+What are you going to do for my son?”
 This was the plea of an anguished newly-single parent about her suicidal 12-year old son.
 Fortunately, she asked someone who cared.

-Six months later the boy was still alive, Mike’s hairline was receding and a threesome was formed – another young fellow didn’t have a dad, either.
+Michael C. Henkel started working at the Westmoreland County Juvenile Detention Center in 1978 and a year later he accepted a teaching position there.
+In 1982, he began serving as an Associate Pastor at a local church and held both positions for the next ten years.
+Mike met the woman mentioned above at the altar one Sunday morning and made a commitment to help.
+However, the little guy proved to be a handful.
+Six months later the boy was making progress, Mike’s hairline was receding and a threesome was formed – another young fellow didn’t have a dad, either.
 When the threesome became a foursome and then a fivesome, help and training was sought from Youth Guidance, Inc. where Mike met Paul Harbison, Outdoor Recreation Specialist for the Coalition for Christian Outreach.
 In 1984 they went on their first real wilderness trip, twelve days of backpacking and rock climbing in West Virginia.
 It rained for eleven days straight.
 The kids learned to appreciate hot food, home and dry clothes.
 Mike loved it.

 By 1985, Mike was volunteering personal time and money to lead wilderness trips for teenage boys from single parent families.
 He recruited Gene Giernacky from the youth ministry of his church to help.
 Meanwhile, he began to accept informal referrals from the juvenile probation office in Westmoreland County.
 Funds were supplied by Youth Guidance and the church until budget cuts occurred in 1986.
 Soon after, Chief Juvenile Probation Officer Larry Mason approached Mike about some young fellows he wanted to send on a wilderness trip.
 Informed about the lack of funds, the resourceful Mason recommended a contractual agreement with Westmoreland County for the purchase of services.
 A license had to be obtained from the Department of Public Welfare.
-Easier said than done, but they had come too far to turn back now.

 For four years, 1987-1990, the program operated on a part-time basis.
 Mike and Gene were joined by Dan Mularski, another veteran youth minister and Michael McKay, an untamed Scotsman ripe for adventure.
 Trips were conducted during the summer and over the school-year holidays of Thanksgiving, Christmas, and Easter.
 The battle cry was “to the fullest!” and the students developed character in the face of incredible challenges.
 The program became more structured and an academic component was added.
 Gradually, some canoes and outdoor gear were accumulated.
 The staff even got paid occasionally, and they all loved what they were doing.

-Two new programs were introduced in 2000 as the Pathway To Recovery Substance Abuse Project.
+• 2000 – Two new programs were introduced in 2000 as the Pathway To Recovery Substance Abuse Project.
 The Outside In campus expanded to include a residential drug and alcohol program with capacity for 24 adolescent boys.
-At the same time, we developed Community Based Family Services (CBFS), offering an array of client-friendly family services.
+At the same time, Outside In developed Community Based Family Services (CBFS), offering an array of client-friendly family services.

 • 2007 – we introduced a Title I Summer School Program and restructured our Special Education services.
 Thanks again to the incredible foundation community here in Western Pennsylvania we completed a capital campaign in 2007, raising over $1.2 million dollars for facility expansion and upgrade.
 Two new 12-bed cabins opened on November 2007, increasing our residential capacity to 60.

 Our task stands before us with more clarity, and more urgency, than ever.
 Spend some time with us and you’ll see our optimism runs deep and hope abounds.
 The Outside In mission to youth and families is inspired by John 10:10 and aptly captured in the proclamation “Understanding what is right, choosing what is best – life to the fullest!”